NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ![](./Images/extensionManager_example.PNG)

 You can change this in the `extension.toml` file by navigating to `VS Code` and editing the file there.
-It is important that you give our extension a detailed title and summary for the end user to understand what our extension will accomplish or display.
-Here is how you changed it for this guide:
+It is important that you give your extension a detailed title and summary for the end user to understand what your extension will accomplish or display.
+Here is how to change it for this guide:

 ```python
 # The title and description fields are primarily for displaying extension info in UI